 So Why is a Background in Architectural Photography Useful to Somebody Who Wants to Photograph People?

-I used to joke that I photograph architecture because buildings don’t move around nearly as much as people do.
-But truth is, good architectural photos—photos of buildings, interiors, spaces—include people.
-The inhabitants or users of a space animate an otherwise static scene.
+I used to joke that I photograph architecture because buildings don’t move around nearly so much as people do.
+But truth is, good architectural photos—photos of buildings and interior spaces—include people.
+The inhabitants and users of a space animate an otherwise static scene.

-In my photos of buildings I often go to great lengths to include people in a natural, un-posed way to capture an image that doesn’t appear staged or scripted.
+In my photos of buildings I often go to some length to include people in a natural, un-posed way to capture an image that doesn’t appear staged or scripted.
 Over the years I’ve learned to blend in—as much as you can with a camera and tripod—and wait.
-Wait for someone to walk by who doesn’t know you’re there.
-Wait untill the novelty of a stranger in the room becomes uninteresting, and the students or staff or patrons go back to what they were doing.
+Wait for people to walk by as they do during their daily routine.
+Wait until the novelty of a stranger in the room becomes uninteresting, and the students or staff or patrons go back to what they were doing.

-So, photographing people in buildings is very much like photographing people.
-It’s a shift in emphasis is all.
-And not so much intentional blurring of moving people into ‘action figures’, for example.
+So photographing people in buildings is very much like photographing people.
+There is a shift in emphasis: not so much intentional blurring of moving people into ‘action figures’, for example.

 And not so obviously maybe, a history in architectural photography brings with it a well practiced awarness of and sensativity to environment.
-Capturing the space that surrounds and supports human activity.
+Capturing the ambiance that is generated by human activity.